 We are going to be learning how to sew an unlined patch pocket or “applied pocket” as they are professionally known.
 This is the third tutorial in our pockets series.

-As I have mentioned before, pockets are classified in three categories: inseam, slashed and applied pockets and of course, there are variations and combinations of them all so it can be confusing.
-This series of tutorial is designed to help.
+As I have mentioned before, pockets are classified into three categories: inseam, slashed, and applied pockets and of course, there are variations and combinations of them all so it can be confusing.
+This series of tutorials is designed to help.

-We have seen an example of a slashed pocket on the two previous tutorials.
-Links are below.
+We have seen an example of a slashed pocket in the two previous tutorials.
+The links are below.

 A patch pocket, as the name implies, is a separate piece of fabric that is applied to the right side of the fabric.
 Done properly it will give your garment a look of professionalism and of course practicality.
 The patch pocket is also an excellent way to separate your design from the rest.
 Have a look at the picture below for just a few examples of patch pockets variations.